The European Structural and Investment (ESI) Funds are the EU’s main funding programmes for supporting growth and jobs across the EU.

 UK Partnership Agreement

-The UK Partnership Agreement includes the priorities and management arrangements of the UK government and devolved administrations for the ESI Funds across for 2014 to 2020.
+The UK Partnership Agreement sets out the government’s plans, priorities and management arrangements for the ESI Funds across the UK for 2014 to 2020.
+All EU member states have to produce a Partnership Agreement before they can start spending their allocations of the funds.
 The Partnership Agreement was formally submitted to the European Commission on 17 April 2014.
 It was adopted by the Commission on 29 October 2014.
+View the Partnership Agreement.

 Balance of competences

-On 22 July 2014 the ‘Balance of competences review on cohesion policy was published.
-The review was launched on 12 July 2012 by the Foreign Secretary to examine the balance of competences between the UK and the European Union.
-It will provide an analysis of what the UK’s membership of the EU means for the UK national interest.
+On 22 July 2014 the ‘Balance of competences review on cohesion policy’ was published.
+The review was launched on 12 July 2012 by the Foreign Secretary to examine the balance of competences between the UK and the European Union, and to provide an analysis of what the UK’s membership of the EU means for the UK national interest.